 ORIGINAL REVISION Rule 1001.
-Scope of Rules and Forms; Short Title Rule 1001.
-Scope; Title; Citations; References to a Specific Form The Bankruptcy Rules and Forms govern procedure in cases under title 11 of the United States Code.
+Scope of Rules and Forms; Short Title le 1001.
+Scope; Title; Citations; ferences to a Specific Form The Bankruptcy Rules and Forms govern procedure in cases under title 11 of the United States Code.
 The rules shall be cited as the Federal Rules of Bankruptcy Procedure and the forms as the Official Bankruptcy Forms.
-These rules shall be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every case and proceeding. (a) In General.
-These rules, together with the Official Bankruptcy Forms, govern the procedure in cases under the Bankruptcy Code, Title 11 of the United States Code They must be construed, administered, a employed by both the court and the part to secure the just, speedy, and inexpensive determination of every case and proceeding. (b) Titles.
-These rules should be referred to as the Federal Rules of Bankruptcy Procedure and the forms as the Official Bankruptcy Forms. y and ties ve (c) Citations.
-In these rules, the Bankrupton Code is cited with a section sign and number (§ 101).
-A rule is cited with "Rule followed by the rule number (Rule 1001) le" (d) References to a Specific Form.
+These rules shall be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every case and proceeding.
+In General.
+These rules, together with the Official Bankruptcy Forms, govern the procedure in cases under the Bankruptcy Code, Title 11 of the United States Code.
+They must be construed, administered, and employed by both the court and the parties to secure the just, speedy, and inexpensive determination of every case and proceeding.
+Titles.
+These rules should be referred to as the Federal Rules of Bankruptcy Procedure and the forms as the Official (c) Bankruptcy Forms.
+Citations.
+In these rules, the Bankruptcy Code is cited with a section sign and number (§ 101).
+A rule is cited with "Rule" followed by the rule number (Rule 1001(a)). (d) References to a Specific Form.
 A reference to a "Form" followed by a number is a reference to an Official Bankruptcy Form.